SamiranDas1311/OGD/README.md

 location may be a considerable distance from the mine pit or shaft, but from this point on the ground it should be obvious how to drive to the mine itself.

-Type- Minerals, Mining, Economy, Natural Resource Link- https://data.world/dhs/mines-and-mineral-resources Greece Mining
+Type- Minerals, Mining, Economy, Natural Resource

+Link- https://data.world/dhs/mines-and-mineral-resources

-Production
+Greece Mining Production

 Location- Greece

 Description-

 Mining production in Greece increased 6.40 percent in February of 2023 over the same month in the previous year.
 Mining Production in Greece averaged -2.11 percent from 2001 until 2023, reaching an all time high of 47.90 percent in April of 2021 and a record low of -28.30 percent in January of 2015.
-This page provides - Greece Mining Productionactual values, historical data, forecast, chart, statistics, economic calendar and news.
+This page provides - Greece Mining Production actual values, historical data, forecast, chart, statistics, economic calendar and news.

 Tags- Minerals, Mining, Economy, Natural Resource, Production

 Link- https://tradingeconomics.com/greece/miningproduction

-Coal Mining Operation -
+Coal Mining Operation -Post Mining Treatment Facility
-Post Mining Treatment
-Facility

 Location- Multiple

 Description-
 Represents the Primary Facility type Coal Mining Operation (CMO) point features for post mining treatment.
 Post-mining